amriteshsingh956-tech/Uber-Data-Analytics/README.md

-# 🚖 UBER RideShare Analytics using MySQL
+# 🚖 UBER RideShare Analytics using MySQL and User Data Visualization Using Tableau

 ## 📌 Project Overview
 This project focuses on analyzing ride-sharing operational data using MySQL to derive business insights related to trip demand, revenue generation, driver performance, rider activity, cancellations, and surge pricing.